eddiewebb/hugo-resume/README.md

 This theme uses a combination of a custom archetype `projects` and some data files to drive content.

-You can test the provided [exampleSite](exampleSite) after cloning with the command: `cd exampleSite;hugo -t hugo-resume --themesDir ../.. server` and visiting localhost:1313 on your machine.
+You can test the provided [exampleSite](exampleSite) after cloning with the command:
+`cd exampleSite;hugo -t hugo-resume --themesDir ../.. server`

 ### Summary
 Edit the main `contents/_index.md with a brief bio/summary`